google/dorusu-js/README.md

 ### DESIGN SUMMARY

-nurpc aims to provide strongly-idiomatic client and server implementations supporting the gRPC protocol.
+dorusu aims to provide strongly-idiomatic client and server implementations supporting the gRPC protocol.

-The main governing power behind the nurpc API design is that it provides elements similar to the existing node.js [HTTP2 API][], node-http2, (which is in turn very similar to the node [HTTP API]/[HTTPS API]).
+The main governing power behind the dorusu API design is that it provides elements similar to the existing node.js [HTTP2 API][], node-http2, (which is in turn very similar to the node [HTTP API]/[HTTPS API]).

 In part, the similarity comes from re-use via extension of classes defined in node-http2.
 In other cases the classes have been copied and modified to enforce additional restrictions the [RPC Protocol][] places on the use [HTTP2][].